 Academic Program at Centre College

-Stephen Dove joined the Centre faculty in 2012 as assistant professor of history.
-He received the Kirk Teaching Excellence award in 2016.
+Mauricio Castro joined the Centre College faculty in 2019 as assistant professor of history.

 Sara Egge joined Centre’s faculty in 2012 as an assistant professor of history.
 She was named a Centre Scholar in 2015, a two-year appointment recognizing teaching excellence, scholarship, and contributions to the Centre community.
 In 2015, she won a grant from the Kentucky Oral History Commission to interview World War II veterans.
 That same year, she also received an Enduring Questions grant to explore the question “What is a citizen?” from the National Endowment for the Humanities.